 Performing back extension exercises such as this one is important to balance out abdominal exercises and prevent muscle strength imbalances between the front of your body and the back of your body, which may increase your risk of injury.
 Muscle strength imbalances between the front and back of your body may manifest as suboptimal posture.

 Keep your hips still throughout the exercise.
 Movement should occur only in the area of the back or waist.

 The difficulty of this exercise can be modified by changing your arm position, since this alters your center of gravity.
 The farther your arms are from your back or waist, the farther your center of gravity will be from the movement’s axis point, making it more difficult.
 Hence, to make the back extension on stability ball easier, cross your arms behind your back or over your chest.
-To make the exercise more challenging, reach your arms overhead.
+To make the exercise more challenging, reach your arms overhead or include weights.